Reading time: 5 minutes

 How much death cover do I need?

-An adequate amount of life cover depends on factors such as your health and medical history, income level, financial commitments and number of dependents.
-A healthy single person earning a high income may need less death cover than a person with a partner, young family and large mortgage.
+An adequate amount of life insurance depends on lots of different factors, such as your health and medical history, income level, financial commitments and number of dependents.
+A healthy single person earning a high income may need less death cover than a person with a partner, young family and a large mortgage.

-As death cover is designed to provide financial protection to your dependents when you pass away, the best way to work out how much cover you need is to calculate how much your dependents will require to pay off your current debts and continue their current lifestyle.
+As death cover is designed to provide financial protection to your dependents when you pass away, the best way to work out how much cover you need is to calculate how much your dependents will need to pay off your debts and continue their current lifestyle.

 Expenses to consider include: